 When Rodrigo Duterte took over as president of the Philippines in 2016 his aim was “the neutralization of illegal drug personalities nationwide.”
 The president has repeatedly urged members of the public to kill suspected criminals and drug addicts.
-Research by media and human rights groups show that police routinely execute unarmed drug suspects and then plant guns and drugs as evidence.
-By 2019 an estimation of 20,000 people has been killed, also children.
-The 17 years old student Christopher G. was shot down and killed by police without warning.
-He was walking home from school beside his girlfriend in the western city of Bolinaro.
-His girlfriend, 16 years old Patricia C. later told her parents that she was just chased away by the police.
+Research by media and human rights groups shows that police routinely execute unarmed drug suspects and afterwards plant guns and drugs as evidence.
+By 2019 an estimation of 20,000 people have been killed, among those also children.
+The 17 year old student Christopher G. was shot down and killed by police without warning.
+He was walking home from school together with his girlfriend in the western city of Bolinaro.
+His girlfriend, 16 year old Patricia C., later told her parents that she had been chased away by the police.
 Christopher had never taken or sold drugs, he wanted to study medicine.

 IRAN – Arash and Darius

-Since the foundation of the Islamic Republic of Iran in 1979 until 2018 an estimated 8000 young men have been executed on charges of homosexual acts.
-Iran is one of 10 countries in the world where homosexual acts are punished with death.
-This summer 19 years old Arash T. and his 18 years old friend Darius A. were sentenced to death “based on articles 108 and 110 of Iran’s penal code, for acts against the sharia law and bad deeds”.
-Neighbors said they had spotted the two young men having sex through a window in Arash’ family’s house.
-The two teenagers had no access to a lawyer and the judiciary rushed through the investigations, prosecution and sentence within a month.
+Since the foundation of the Islamic Republic of Iran in 1979 and up until 2018 an estimated 8,000 young men have been executed on charges of homosexuality.
+Iran is one of 10 countries in the world where homosexuality is punishable by death.
+This summer, 19 year old Arash T. and his 18 year old friend Darius A. were sentenced to death “based on articles 108 and 110 of Iran’s penal code, for acts against the sharia law and bad deeds”.
+Neighbors said they had spotted the two young men having sex through a window in Arash’s family’s house.
+The two teenagers had no access to a lawyer, and the judiciary rushed through the investigations, prosecution and sentence within a month.
 Arash and Darius were hanged in public in Ahvaz, the capital of Iran’s Khuzestan province.